jstkim7/good-news/README.md

 # Good News

-A non-intrusive banner to get more traffic to:
+A non-intrusive banner to:

 1) Get more traffic

-2) Build your mailing list

-3) Tell a joke
+2) Tell a lame joke